 - Boreal or Taiga Forests

 There are Producers who prepare food for the entire forest ecosystem.
 Trees and plants are thus called the primary producers.
-Consumers are the one who cannot produce their own food and thus depends on producers for their food and energy sources.
+Consumers are the one who cannot produce their own food and thus depend on producers for their food and energy sources.
 Organisms that only eat plants are referred to as primary consumers.
 For example, herbivores such as deer and rabbits are primary consumers.
 Secondary consumers feed on herbivores and are called as Carnivores.
 Omnivores are the consumers that feed both on plant and animals.

-Organisms like worms, microbes, fungi, ants, and other bugs are called as Decomposers as they break down the plant and animal wastes into small particles which ultimately blends with the environment.
+Organisms like worms, microbes, fungi, ants, and other bugs are called Decomposers as they break down the plant and animal wastes into small particles which ultimately blends with the environment.
 Human beings are omnivores as they feed on both flora and fauna and thus are a part of this forest ecosystem.

 Forests can be divided into 5 main categories, depending on the types of trees found in them.
 They are –

 1) Coniferous Forest